Terms and Conditions

 - The assessment fee is not refundable and certification will be withheld if the applicant is unable to bring the equipment into compliance with the relevant EU Directives and Standards.

-- The fee for all the services under contract will be paid to CTI-CEM International Ltd under the terms of the contract agreement.
+- The fee for all the services under contract will be paid to CTI-CEM International Ltd under the terms and conditions of the contract agreement.

 Rights and obligations of the applicant

 - The applicant shall provide the company with a completed application form specifying the product and the sample unit for which the conformity assessment service is required, and all relevant documentation (in English) required.

 - The applicant shall implement corrective action(s) based on any non-compliances identified, and provide evidence as required.

 - The applicant is responsible for the safety aspects of the product(s).
 The applicant is also responsible for ensuring that all product(s) conforms to the specification of the sample(s) submitted for assessment and detailed in the relevant Technical Construction File (TCF).